 This ladybird is taking a walk round a triangle.
 Can you see how much he has turned when he gets back to where he started?

 You have pitched your tent (the red triangle) on an island.
 Can you move it to the position shown by the purple triangle making sure you obey the rules?

 Vincent and Tara are making triangles with the class construction set.
 They have a pile of strips of different lengths.
 How many different triangles can they make?

-Can you find all the different triangles on these peg boards, and
+Can you find all the different triangles on these peg boards, and find their angles?

 Liethagoras, Pythagoras' cousin (!), was jealous of Pythagoras and came up with his own theorem.
 Read this article to find out why other mathematicians laughed at him.

 Investigate the different shaped bracelets you could make from 18 different spherical beads.
 How do they compare if you use 24 beads?

 Can you make these equilateral triangles fit together to cover the paper without any gaps between them?
 Can you tessellate isosceles triangles?

 The triangles in these sets are similar - can you work out the lengths of the sides which have question marks?